Advanced Airway Management (TGH)

 An elective (maximum 2 weeks/academic year) at Mount Sinai Hospital to gain experience in complex airway management for dental surgery (including individuals with developmental delay) can also be arranged.

 Participation in research and education is expected.
-Research is integrated into the fellowship with academic time provided, with a goal of one non-clinical day per week, depending on clinical needs.
+Research is integrated into the fellowship with academic time provided to those involved in projects, with a goal of one non-clinical day per week, depending on clinical needs to a maximum of 40 days over a 12-month fellowship period.

-Active participation in airway workshops at the Toronto Anesthesia Symposium is expected.
+Active participation in the airway workshops at the Toronto Anesthesia Symposium is expected.

 Dr. Adam Snyman